tESS RENÉ

 • Ask yourself: which loss feels heavier—my voice, or this relationship?

 Sometimes it feels like you cannot choose between yourself and the relationship – as if your identity hinges on the friendship.
-Yet, Struggles with decisions making can be reversed when we choose integrity over silence.
+Yet, struggles with decision making can be reversed when we choose integrity over silence.

 The Relationship Between Self-Value and Connection